azuraii-dev/meshpi-ui/BUILD.md

 ```

 ### Large File Size
-To reduce executable size, edit `meshpy-ui.spec` and add to `excludes`:
+To reduce executable size, edit `meshpi-ui.spec` and add to `excludes`:
 ```python
 excludes = [
     'matplotlib',  # If you don't need charts